Fierce fighting continues across Ukraine as Zelensky calls for ‘meaningful negotiations’

 Putin also wants Ukraine to recognize Russia’s annexation of Crimea and the autonomy of two separatist regions in eastern Ukraine.
 Kalin said Putin may be willing to meet with Zelensky to discuss those topics after they have reached an agreement on the first four.

 Zelensky has not made clear what concessions he would be willing to make.
-In a message on Telegram, he said that he talked with Erdogan, calling him “a friend of Ukraine,” and said they had discussed “ways to intensify peaceful dialogue.”
+In a message on Telegram, he said that he talked with Erdogan, calling him “a friend of Ukraine,” and said that they had discussed “ways to intensify peaceful dialogue.”

 Anastacia Galouchka in Zaporizhzhia, Ukraine; Andrew Jeong in Seoul; Ellen Francis, Annabelle Chapman and Adela Suliman in London; and Jason Aldag, Marisa Iati, Miriam Berg, Kim Bellware, Dan Lamothe and Maite Fernández Simon in Washington contributed to this report.